wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

  - [ ]
 >Several delicate tea sets are arranged on the floor in this room, alongside beautifully woven kneeling rugs and cabinets against the walls.

 - **Treasure**.
 One cabinet along the east wall is filled with tea-making supplies, plus a bottle with a sweet-smelling liquid inside.
-The bottle holds a potion of mind reading.
+The bottle holds a [[potion of mind reading]].

 ###### C19.
 Student Storage
  - [ ]